-Foster care board payments may be provided to an individual over the age of eighteen who has signed a Contractual Agreement for Residential Services (CARS) or a Voluntary Placement Agreement (VPA).
-The client must be a full-time student for the next school term pursuing a high school diploma or its equivalent; a course of study at the college level; or a course of vocational or technical training designed to fit him for gainful employment.
-Payment can continue until the client turns twenty-one.
+Foster care board payments may be provided to an individual over the age of eighteen who has signed a Voluntary Placement Agreement (VPA).
+The client must meet one of the following criteria: (1) completing high school or a program leading to an equivalent degree; (2) enrolled in an institution that provides postsecondary or vocational education; (3) participating in a program or activity designed to promote or remove barriers to employment; (4) employed at least 80 hours per month; or (5) incapable of completing the educational or employment requirements due to a medical condition or disability.
+Payment can continue until the client turns twenty-one as long the individual continues to meet at least one of the above criteria.
 This information is available in the individual's case record.